 There are a number of Ayurvedic medicines and herbs that can be helpful in treating arthritis.
 Some of the best herbs for arthritis include:

-2. Ginger – It is a natural anti-inflammatory and can help to reduce pain and inflammation in the joints.
+2. Ginger – It is a natural anti-inflammatory herb that improves digestion, thus prevents formation of toxins.
+It is also helpful to reduce severe pain and inflammation in the knee joint.

 4. Ashwagandha: This herb has a host of benefits from helping your hair shine, to reducing stress and anxiety.
 For patients of arthritis, ashwagandha’s ability to reduce inflammation is particularly important.